Art-Sells/Arells/Build-Notes.md

 - Are you
 ready to let go
 of bear markets?
-- Message up-top (if cVactTaa =! wallet amount): "Your "ETH" amount increased in some of your wallet/s" (Connect More (ETH)) Button -> takes to wallet
+- Message up-top (if cVactTaa =! wallet amount) "Your "ETH" amount increased in some of your wallet/s.
+ETH amount before connection: total wallet amount from assetConnected no, after connection: total vapa wallet amount from assetConnected no"  (Connect More (ETH)) Button -> takes to wallet
 – (B) (VAPA): $90,000
 - Chart (before wallet connection):
 - - Left